-Before starting the experiment, we first examined the ability of the Truncated and Backward methods to compute conditional expectations, ensuring that the binning approach could be reasonably applied to the calculation of volatility, consistent with the description in \cite{andreasen2011volatility}.
-In testing conditional expectations, we used the 2D-COS method \cite{ruijter2012two} as the benchmark.
-In the parameter settings, we chose 20 bins, 10,000 paths, and a step size of 0.001.
+Firstly, we test the ability of the truncated and backward Euler methods applied to compute conditional expectations.
+This ensures that the binning approach could be reasonably applied to the calculation of volatility, which is consistent with the description in \cite{andreasen2011volatility}.
+In the simulation of conditional expectations, we used the 2D-COS method \cite{ruijter2012two} as the benchmark and chose 20 bins, 10,000 paths, and a step-size of 0.001.

-From Fig. \ref{F1}, it can be observed that both the Truncated method and the Backward method effectively use the binning approach to estimate the conditional expectation, thereby ensuring the validity of our subsequent experiments.
-For the numerical experiments, in order to highlight the differences more clearly, we amplified the error by a factor of 100.
-The results are shown in the tables.
+From Figure \ref{F1}, we can observe that both the truncated Euler method and the backward Euler method effectively adopt the binning approach to estimate the conditional expectation.
+This guarantees the validity of our subsequent experiments.
+To more clearly highlight the differences, we multiplied the error by a factor of 100 in the numerical experiments, and the results are presented in the following tables.

-When the number of steps is small, the Truncated method typically exhibits the lowest error, which we attribute to its strong convergence properties.
-However, as the number of steps increases, the method becomes less sensitive to step-size variations and its advantage diminishes.
-Nevertheless, it still performs relatively well in terms of computational efficiency.
-When the number of steps is large, the Backward method outperforms the others in terms of accuracy.
-However, in terms of runtime, our statistics (for instance, with 40 steps: AES: 0.1114 seconds, Euler: 0.0939 seconds, Truncated: 0.0733 seconds, Backward: 137.9476 seconds) indicate that the backward method is significantly slower, primarily because it relies on the Newton?Raphson method to solve equations.
-This highlights a potential direction for future improvements, where more efficient numerical schemes or better initial value predictions could accelerate equation solving.
-In summary, the two new methods we propose both demonstrate clear advantages, and their applicability depends on the specific context and computational requirements.
+When the number of steps is small, the truncated Euler method usually has the lowest error.
+However, as the number of steps grows, this method becomes less sensitive to changes in step-size.
+When the number of steps is large, the backward Euler method is more accurate than the others.
+Nevertheless, in terms of runtime, our statistics (for example, with 40 steps: the AES method takes 0.1114 seconds, the Euler method takes 0.0939 seconds, the truncated Euler method takes 0.0733 seconds, and the backward Euler method takes 137.9476 seconds) indicate that the backward Euler method requires more computational cost than the truncated Euler method.
+The reason behind this may be that a nonlinear system needs to be solved by a Newton--Raphson iteration at each step.
+In summary, the two methods discussed in this paper both demonstrate clear advantages, and their applicability depends on the specific context and computational requirements.

-We systematically evaluated the numerical performance of the AES method, the Euler method, and the Truncated method proposed in this paper under different values of the volatility parameter $\bar{v}$.
-The simulation results reveal a clear and consistent pattern: as $\bar{v}$ increases, the absolute errors (AbsError) of both the AES and Euler methods rise significantly.
-In contrast, the Truncated method exhibits notable robustness in error control, with its error growth rate remaining lower than that of the conventional AES method and Euler method.